JaysonPye/Journal/2025/kidsup.md

 [x] Card partial (same but pink hue)
 [x] Logic tied in to invoices
-[] Logic for registrations are used EVERYWHERE, need to create a good test environment to simulate all situations [x] Appropriate spec / model tests fleshed out
+[] Logic for registrations are used EVERYWHERE, need to create a good test environment to simulate all situations [] Manager tracking for which kids bought etc.
+[x] Appropriate spec / model tests fleshed out

+### 08-04

+- [x] Fix Kindy extension visibility on _child_row in seasonal, adjusted some FIXME calls from bretts old code at the same time to fix N1 query issues.

 ### 07/28